UWOrbital/OBC-firmware/README.md

 OR you can just run `./scripts/test.sh` from the top-level directory.

 #### **Example files**

+Before building, ensure that the Python virtual environment is activated or that the packages are installed globally.

 From the top-level directory, run the following to build the example source file.